 This guide describes the protection your customers receive, your obligations under the Direct Debit Guarantee, and how to dispute an invalid refund claim.

 The Direct Debit Guarantee protects customers in three ways:

-Notifications - customers must be notified in advance of each payment.
-Failure to follow notification requirements may result in a merchant being barred from the scheme.
-This is typically 10 working days before a payment is taken but a shorter notice period can be agreed.
+Notifications - Customers must be notified in advance of each payment.
+Failure to follow the scheme rules can result in refunds under the Guarantee (or even a merchant being barred from the scheme).
 See our guide to taking payments for more details.

 Each of the above protections are enforced by the banks and so form an intrinsic part of the Direct Debit scheme.
 Refunds and cancellations are processed by the payer's bank without prior discussion with the merchant.